mia-platform/documentation/versioned_docs/version-5.x.x/runtime_suite/crud-service.md

 ### Update

-To update a resource it is sufficient to invoke a PUT passing in the body the resource to be updated with its *id*.
+To update a resource it is sufficient to invoke a PATCH passing in the body the resource to be updated with its *id*.

 ### Delete